Today's Articles

 Dr. Richard Green

-On this date in 1936, Dr. Richard R. Green, a Black educator, teacher, superintendent, and principal was born in Menifee, Arkansas.
+On this date in 1936, Dr. Richard R. Green, a Black educator, teacher, superintendent, and principal, was born in Menifee, Arkansas.

 One of three children born to Gertrude and Benjamin Green, the family moved to Minneapolis while Richard was very young.
 Green graduated from the public school system in Minneapolis and earned a bachelor’s degree from Augsburg College, a master’s in special education from St. Cloud (MN) State University, and a doctorate in educational administration from Harvard Graduate School of Education in 1972.
-Dr. Green’s career started in 1959 as special education and social studies teacher in the Minneapolis school system.
+Dr. Green’s career started in 1959 as a special education and social studies teacher in the Minneapolis school system.

 Around 1983, Dr. Green introduced a testing system that served as a national benchmark.
 Students were held to more accountability, which resulted in better test scores.
 In 1988, he relocated to New York City, taking office as the superintendent of the city's public schools.
 Dr. Green’s life included a consistent involvement with Zion Baptist Church (Minneapolis), serving as president of the Council of Great City Schools 1987-88, trustee and director of US Bank, Minneapolis, and as a member of the National Commission on Secondary Schooling for Hispanics.
 He also served on the Board of Directors of Junior Achievement of New York City, the Hazen Foundation, and the American Museum of Natural History.